rahul105812/ccleanerdocspro/index.md

-# How to Transfer and Install CCleaner Pro on a New Computer: Add CCleaner to Multiple Devices with Your License Key
+# Project on How to Transfer and Install CCleaner Pro on a New Computer: Add CCleaner to Multiple Devices with Your License Key

 CCleaner Professional is a powerful tool for optimizing and cleaning your PC, and if you’ve recently purchased a new laptop or desktop, you may be wondering how to transfer CCleaner to the new computer.
 Whether you're moving to a new system or expanding your use of CCleaner for multiple computers, it’s possible to add CCleaner to a new laptop or desktop using your existing license key.
 This guide will walk you through the steps to reinstall and activate CCleaner Professional on another device.